mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 - The new content of `sky130A_sky130_fd_sc_hd_config.tcl` is <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183256588-ddfeb0b1-b8f0-469f-8b9f-4adb1e90f16f.png)
+❗Don't forget to prep the design after changing values in the config files, and rerun synthesis and floorplanning

 - Since the values in `sky130A_sky130_fd_sc_hd_config.tcl` have higher precedence, the current values of this variables for the current flow,after `run_floorplan`, are: <br/>